za01br/mastra/packages/cli/README.md

 ![Mastra Cli](https://github.com/mastra-ai/mastra/blob/main/packages/cli/mastra-cli.png)

-The Mastra CLI enables you to get up and running with mastra quickly.
-It is not required to use mastra, but helpful for getting started and more advanced use cases.
+The Mastra CLI lets you initialize a new project, spin up a local dev server, and deploy it to serverless platforms like Vercel and Cloudflare Workers.

 ## Installing the Mastra CLI